scottishgovernment/resources.mygov.scot/_additional/style-guide.md

 ### 2. Column width

-It’s tempting to use all the space available.
+It's tempting to use all the space available.
 Don’t.
 Wide columns of text can make it difficult for the reader to keep their place, as the eye has greater distance to travel from end of one line to the start of the next.

     **Recommended avg. max 14 words per line.**

 All the best attention to typographical detail goes out the window if the body copy sits within an uncomfortably wide column.
-See [blog post](http://inside.mygov.scot/2014/09/08/design-composition-fundamentals/).
+Further reading with [design composition fundamentals](http://inside.mygov.scot/2014/09/08/design-composition-fundamentals/) blog post.

 ### 3. Font-weight treatment